sanandak/jrnl/README.md

 This program doesn't have that because I use emacs to search the org file.

-Uses the fantastic library `github.com/olebedev/when` to parse the times.
+Time is parsed with WolframAlpha.

 # TODO
+Includes but doesn't use fantastic library `github.com/olebedev/when` to parse the times.
+Maybe a command line flag?

-I want to learn about channels in go.
-I will add a call to a web service to parse the when time (wolfram alpha? others?)
+I want to learn about channels in go - maybe use channels for calling WolframAlpha?